Engineering reality: fossil fuels are indispensable

 UK emissions reductions to date have been achieved partly by unrepeatable one-offs and by accountancy jiggery-pokery to claim “achievement” of political goals, for example by:

-- One-off running down of high-emissions coal power (which still managed to keep the lights on during the 2018 Beast from the East),
+- One-off running down of high-emissions coal power (which still managed to keep the lights onduring the 2018 Beast from the East),

 - promoting biofuels with catastrophic unintended consequences of tropical deforestation, rare species endangerment and increased, unaccounted for global CO2 emissions,

 - surreptitiously not accounting for the foreign fossil fuel consumption used to supply our imports, including dangerously-insecure interconnector-supplied electricity: “Hidden import emissions amounted to 46% of the UK’s overall carbon footprint in 2019, up from 14% in 1990”.
 Dissembling Tory politicians never admit this in their stock boast that “since 1990 we have cut emissions by 42% while our economy has grown by two thirds”.
-Clearly that economic growth was achieved despite their damaging climate policies,
+Clearly that economic growth was achieved despitetheir damaging climate policies,

 - Energy suppliers fraudulently claiming to supply “100% renewables” electricity, explained in this Dutch exposé where 69% of the country had been sold the 100% lie, a mathematical impossibility without even considering the details of the chicanery.

 The UK government seemingly has no idea how to implement Net Zero other than by building yet more intermittent, unscalable, polluting wind turbines and solar panels, leading the country into a disastrous energy supply cul-de-sac.
 Electricity still only accounts for about a quarter of UK final energy consumption, dwarfed by the heating, transport and industry sectors which overwhelmingly rely on fossil fuels.
+An all-electric UK would require a rewiring of all homes, businesses and streets at a cost of over £7,000 per household, excluding the costs of the requisite new equipment.

 My perhaps atypical household uses about eight times more kWh of gas (mainly for heating) than electricity.
 Fortunately, gas is many times cheaper than electricity per unit of energy.
 Attempting to use scaled-up electricity – or hydrogen inefficiently produced using scaled-up electricity – in place of natural gas for heating would send customer bills through the roof.

 Gas could even be cheaper and our dependency on some very dubious foreign suppliers could be much reduced if only politicians would allow fracking.
+We similarly import, mainly from Russia, 86% of the coal used not just for essential electricity generation but in various industries across the UK, yet we haveample reserves blocked by planning restrictions.

 The penny has not yet dropped that all current UK wind turbines will have to be replaced before 2050 because of their short service life, perhaps twice for some of the offshore fleet exposed to extreme operating conditions, never mind expanding the capacity.
 Similar problems of short lifespan and high maintenance costs apply to solar panels.
+Remember Alex Salmond’s vain boast that Scotland could become “the Saudi Arabia of renewables” including marine technologies which unsurprisingly is all going nowhere.

 Adding yet more intermittent wind power degrades the stability of the grid, with UK consumers already facing a £ multi-billion annual bill to prevent blackouts.
 Moreover it is delusional to think that grid-scale battery storage could bridge not-infrequent UK-wide multi-day becalmings.
 Weather-dependent renewables like wind and solar have to be 100% duplicated by conventional power stations (and even “dirty” diesel generators) for essential grid balancing and synchronisation and to take over completely when the wind doesn’t blow and the sun doesn’t shine.

 Meanwhile, all but one of our remaining nuclear (emissions-free) power stations will be at the end of their lives by 2030.
 Nuclear power currently supplies about 20% of UK electricity.
+After Gordon Brown sold off our once world-leading nuclear expertise to Japan for a song in 2006 we are reliant on foreign collaborations, including with China, to build new nuclear plants and progress is proving glacially slow.

-After a wasted decade spent pushing unstable, unclean, unscalable, expensive, low productivity renewables, politicians need to admit that their fantasy “low-carbon economy” (the pre-Net Zero political catchphrase) is a dead duck – unless they give priority to zero-emissions nuclear power.
+After a wasted decade spent pushing unstable, unclean, unscalable, expensive, low productivityrenewables, politicians need to admit that their fantasy “low-carbon economy” (the pre-Net Zero political catchphrase) is a dead duck – unless they give priority to zero-emissions nuclear power.
 Nuclear together with medium-emissions gas for grid balancing would be a far more sustainable approach than the present Heath Robinson mishmash of short lifespan weather-dependent renewables cobbled together with expensive technical sticking plasters.

 The dangers of “following the (wrong) science”